Russia gas explosion kills 1, injures 2 others

-MOSCOW (AP) — Authorities in southern Russia say a suspected gas explosion has killed at least one person and injured two others.
+MOSCOW (AP) — A suspected gas explosion at an apartment building in southern Russia killed at least one person and injured two others early Monday, authorities said.

-The Emergency Situations Ministry said that the blast ripped through an apartment building in the city of Shakhty on Monday morning.
-Rostov region governor Vasily Golubev said on Russian state television that one person has died and two people have been hospitalized.
+The blast ripped through the building in the city of Shakhy, not far from the Ukrainian border, before dawn.
+One woman was killed and two people have been hospitalized, Rostov region governor Vasily Golubev said on state-owned Russian television.

-Rescue workers are searching through the debris.
-It wasn’t immediately clear how many people would be trapped in the rubble, but officials said that more than 10 people were registered in the apartments adjacent to the one where the explosion happened.
+The Emergency Situations Ministry said that 12 people were registered in the four apartments, which had been damaged in the explosion.

-The incident came less than two weeks after another suspected gas explosion killed 39 people in a Ural mountains city.
+Rescue workers found seven people at the site of the explosion.
+It wasn’t immediately clear if anyone was missing.

 Most Read Nation & World Stories